mgifford/drupal-security/src/concerns.rst

 successfully targeted this way.
 As he says, The cost of (in)security is high and "investment in security review and penetration testing is a Good Thing".

+`IBM suggestes`_ that organizations should spend between 6 and 14% of their IT budget on security.
+The less organizations spend on security, the greater the likelihood that there will be security breaches.
+How much of this should be spent on web security will depend on the relative number of assets and vulnerabilities which are contained in the website.
+Only with a good picture of your over-all risk can you determine where it is best to invest in skills, processes and technologies to mitigate it.
+Think about what percentage of your budget you presently spend on web security, and if that is sufficient to cover the risks to what has become mission critical for most organizations.

 .. _`dancing banana`: http://www.ottawasun.com/2014/11/24/mayor-says-imposter-managed-to-redirect-ottawaca-website
 .. _social engineering: https://en.wikipedia.org/wiki/Social_engineering_%28security%29
 .. _Threat and Risk Assessments: https://www.owasp.org/index.php/Threat_Risk_Modeling